vedi/knowledge-base/src/documents/unity/grow/Grow_Sync.html.md

 platform: 'unity'
 ---

-# Sync
+# State & Economy Sync

 ## Overview

-GROW Sync brings you a complete solution for saving your game state in the cloud, cross device synching and remote economy (metadata) management.
+GROW's State & Economy Sync brings you a complete solution for saving your game state in the cloud, cross device synching and remote economy (metadata) management.
-With SYNC you can:
+With State & Economy Sync you can:

 - Save game progress & virtual items on the server.
 - Restore the state upon uninstalling and reinstalling the game.